Biography of Oskar Kokoschka

 Early on what differentiated Oskar Kokoschka’s artwork from that of his contemporaries was his ability to express through color alone, the emotional elements of a scene.
 His artwork was nearly always characterized by an expressionist vigor and intensity, with a palpable sense of the artist’s emotional involvement in the subject being depicted.
 However, it was not until he began to devote much of his time to portraiture, where his subtly ability to draw out the character of the subject came to the fore, that Kokoschka began to achieve real success.

 In 1911 Oskar Kokoschka met composer Gustav Mahler’s widow, Alma Mahler, with whom he conducted a passionate three-year affair.
 The relationship came to an end on the outbreak of the First World War when Kokoschka enlisted in the Austrian army.
-Quickly injured his spent of the rest of the war devoted to writing theatrical plays.
+Quickly injured, he spent the rest of the war devoted to writing theatrical plays.
 Disillusioned with the Russian Revolution which he had originally viewed with optimism, he renounced political militancy completely for its disregard for human suffering.
 He spent much of the 1920s working as a professor at the Dresden Academy of Fine Arts in Germany.

 With the rise of the Nazis in the 1930s, Oskar Kokoschka found his art labelled “Degenerate”, and his work was removed from German museums and collections.
 Despite there being a major exhibition of his work in Vienna that year, Kokoschka fled to London in 1938 (becoming a British National in 1947).
 After the war the artist became financially secure after a series of high-profile international exhibitions took place.